rnz-ca/soldefense/README.md

 It is a vertical shooter inspired on the classic Space Invaders.
 I used Visual Studio 2022, C++, SDL and FMOD for the implementation in Windows.
 SDL and FMOD are crossplatform libraries which means code could be easily compiled in Xcode/MacOS, Linux or other OSes.

+## Source Code

+Located in the /RCFinalProject/src folder.

+## Binaries

+Located in the /distrib folder.

 The image-source folder contains spritesheets in Affinity Photo file format.

 ## Authors